akshpatel24/Product-Management-System/README.md

 AUGUST 13:
-Added a global search function that is case-insensitive and filters across all product attributes
+Added a global search function that is case-insensitive and filters across all product attributes.

+August 14:
+Removed the useContext implementation that was storing the token on the front end.
+This was unnecessary since the token is already being retrieved in real time from the server, eliminating the need to maintain it in client-side state.